wddadk/Offensive-OSINT-Tools/README.md

 Links to guide, methodologies and any information that would be useful

 * [WhereToGo](https://github.com/valeriyshevchenko90/WhereToGo) - list of popular services that might be used in organizations.
 By having an account of the user - you can try to find entry points to the organization data. #semiosint
-* [](https://github.com/7WaySecurity/cloud_osint) - Repository with informtion related to Cloud Osint
+* [Cloud OSINT](https://github.com/7WaySecurity/cloud_osint) - Repository with informtion related to Cloud Osint

 ## Todo